Debora Iyall

-Debora Kay Iyall (/ˈaɪ.ɑːl/; /sal/; born 29 April 1954), is a Cowlitz artist and was lead singer for the new wave band Romeo Void.
-Iyall got her surname from her family adopting their ancestor Iyallwahawa's "first" name written at the time as Ayiel.
+Debora Kay Iyall (/ˈaɪ.ɑːl/; /sal/; born 29 April 1954), is a Cowlitz artist and singer, known for her role as lead singer for the new wave band Romeo Void.

 Early life

-Iyall was born in 1954 in Soap Lake, Washington, but grew up in Fresno, California.
+Iyall was born in 1954 in Soap Lake, Washington, and grew up in Fresno, California.
 She is an enrolled member of the Cowlitz Indian Tribe.
+Iyall got her surname from her family adopting their ancestor Iyallwahawa's "first" name written at the time as Ayiel.
 In 1969, at age fourteen, Iyall joined the Occupation of Alcatraz and stayed for six days.
 She had hoped to connect with the Native American activist community there but felt "out of place".

 Romeo Void

 While attending the San Francisco Art Institute, she joined Frank Zincavage and Peter Woods to create Romeo Void in 1979.
 The band was notable for their modernization of the punk sound, and for Iyall's forceful, half-spoken delivery.
 They reached hit status on college radio stations with the suggestive and multi-leveled song "Never Say Never" in 1982.
 Their song "A Girl in Trouble (Is a Temporary Thing)" landed them in the top 40 of Billboard's Hot 100 chart, and an appearance on Dick Clark's American Bandstand in 1984.